 This course discusses what operating systems are, what they do, how they are designed and organized.
-Topics discussed include: process management (scheduling, intercommunication, synchronization, and deadlock handling), storage management (memory management and virtual memory management).
-I/O systems (hardware, interfaces, request-handling, performance issues).
+Topics discussed include: process management, storage management, I/O systems, file systems, virtual machines.
 Applications of these concepts in modern operating systems such as Windows and Unix are presented.
-Prerequisite: CS 3323

 This course covers the computational methods for analyzing information about the sequence, structure, and function of biological molecules and systems, including DNA, RNA, proteins, metabolites, and other small molecules.
 Topics include: multiple sequence alignment, Hidden Markov Models, mathematical analysis of phylogenetic trees, physical mapping and assembly of sequences, genome rearrangement.

 This course will cover a wide range of cloud computing related concepts.
-Topics include but are not limited to cloud computing principles, economics, protocols, infrastructures, components, service architectures and implementations.
+Topics include but not limited to cloud computing principles, economics, protocols, infrastructures, components, services architectures and implementations.
 In addition, popular cloud solutions such as AWS, and Azure are discussed.
 Students will become familiar with the details of the major services related to Compute, Storage, Network and Security.

 This course introduces fundamentals and research directions in image processing.
 Topics include but are not limited to image representation and description, image transformation and filtering, image enhancement, restoration and reconstruction, image segmentation, image compression, object recognition, as well as image information retrieval.